-No traffic simulates a dedicated DSS setup that runs only single-user TPC-H queries.
+No traffic simulates a dedicated DSS setup and runs single user TPC-H queries.

-- Light traffic simulates an environment with occasional background traffic introduced while executing the primary TPC-H workload.
-This represents a more realistic DSS setup with updates to data and other occasional system activity. - Heavy traffic simulates an environment with DSS queries running concurrently with a heavy OLTP workload.
+Light traffic simulates an environment with occasional background traffic introduced while executing the primary TPC-H workload.
+This represents a more realistic DSS setup with updates to data and other system activity.

+Heavy traffic simulates an environment with DSS queries running concurrently with a heavy OLTP workload.
 This represents a scenario when decision DSS queries are run on a live production system.

 Finally, we contrast the results of the experiments with simulated Lachesis-DB2 and our implementation.
-The same trends in both cases provide strong evidence that other DBMS implementations using Lachesis are likely to obtain similar benefits.
+The similar trends in both cases provide strong evidence that similar benefits can be obtained in other DBMSes.